kostikas2002/XaMaLysis/README.md

 # XaMaLysis
-Parsing tool for analyzing XML files, targeted at product catalog XMLs (querying number of products, if IDs are unique, etc.)
+Parsing tool for analyzing XML files - mainly targeted for use with product catalog XMLs (querying number of products, if IDs are unique, sort products based on price etc.)